 (3) For the verification of the cross-section in the simplified frame model, a plastic analysis combined with large displacements may be used.
-In the simplified plastic frame model the interlocks may be assumed as rigid.
+In the simplified plastic frame model, the interlocks may be assumed as rigid.
 Plastic deformation capacity should be verified.
-If members of the frame model are stressed in compression, particular attention should be paid to the possibility of instability, such as "snap-through".
+If members of the frame model are stressed in compression, particular attention should be paid to the possibility of instability, such as “snap-through”.
 If members of the frame model are stressed in tension, particular attention should be paid to the possibility of interlock failure.

 (4) As an alternative to (2), the verification of (1) may be based on the results of testing in accordance with 4.7.